Braud History, Family Crest & Coats of Arms

 Jean Bérault was first recorded in 1322 in Niort.
 Several family members were known for their contributions to their respective communities.
 They include a seneschal for the Duke of Anjou in 1377, the Lords of Langle, of Vignaud, and of La Bellarie, and the Barons of Courville and of Peru (a corporal in the King's army).
 A family branch, found in Brittany in 1616, is responsible for Charlotte-Jeanne, the Marchioness of Montesson, who remarried the Duke of Orleans in 1773.

-Important Dates for the Braud family
+Early History of the Braud family

 This web page shows only a small excerpt of our Braud research.
 More information is included under the topic Early Braud History in all our PDF Extended History products and printed products wherever possible.